How many canisters do I need?

 450g canister18.8 days9.4 days

 Of course, this is just a guide.
-We did the test in perfect indoor conditions*; wind, chilly temperatures, nearly frozen water in the mornings, big cups of coffee and a whole range of other variables will play out to alter the amount of fuel used, but we did our best to answer the question!
+We did the test in perfect indoor conditions*; wind, chilly temperatures, nearly frozen water in the mornings, big cups of coffee and a whole range of other variables will play out to alter the amount of fuel used.
+But hopefully the information here can assist you to make an educated guess as to How Many Cannisters Do I Need?

 * We set up the stoves inside.
 The ambient air temperature was 25 degrees C, the water starting temperature was 15 degrees C. We weighed the canister before bringing the water to a vigorous boil, then weighed the canister after to get a figure for the amount of fuel used.
 We used a Trangia Hard Anodized aluminium pot on the MSR Pocket Rocket for good efficiency of heat transfer.